JanLMoffett/clearPoker/README.md

 # clearPoker

-A simple GUI Texas Holdem Poker game simulator, showing cards at each stage, for work with probabilities.
+An old Java project I want to revive, a simple GUI Texas Holdem Poker game simulator, showing cards at each stage, for work with probabilities.